Modern Foreign Languages (Spanish) PolicyNorth Ealing Primary School

 “Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries.”
 (NC14)

-We believe that many children really enjoy learning to speak another language and that the earlier a child is exposed to a foreign language, the faster the language in question is acquired.
+At North Ealing, we believe that many children really enjoy learning to speak another language and that the earlier a child is exposed to a foreign language, the faster the language in question is acquired.
 Also, an advantage of introducing a new language at primary school is that children tend to be less self-conscious about speaking aloud at this stage of their development.
 Furthermore, it is widely accepted that the early acquisition of a foreign language facilitates the learning of other foreign languages later in life.
 Language lies at the heart of ideas about individual identity and community, and learning another language can do a great deal to shape children’s ideas in this area as well as giving them a new perspective on their own language.

 Aims and Objectives

-- To foster an interest in, and to stimulate and encourage children’s curiosity about other languages.
+- To foster an interest in, and to stimulate, and encourage children’s curiosity about other languages.

 - To introduce children to another language in a way that is enjoyable and fun.